-4 Year Delivery Program 1 Year Operational Plan 19/20 -1 0 +1 Comments: (Business Manager to provide short precis.)
+4 Year Delivery Program 1 Year Operational Plan 19/20 Officer -1 0 +1 Comments: (Business Manager to provide short precis.)
 DP17.01) Delivery of survey and design works for infrastructure services, including stormwater drainage, transport, and water and sewer infrastructure.
-Ensure that asset management, project planning and design activities meet agreed quality and industry standards.
-B:MAPP C:MAPP D:MAPP +1 Design standards are met and the RFQ process is used for the engagement of consultants to undertake investigation and design for major projects.
+Ensure that asset management, project planning and design activities meet agreed quality and industry standards. +1 Design standards are met and the RFQ process is used for the engagement of consultants to undertake investigation and design for major projects.
 Assets & projects: A - Chief Operating Officer DP17.02) Review and implement planning for footpaths and cycleway infrastructure that is safe for users and supports connectivity and active recreation in urban environments.
 Assets & projects: A - Chief Operating Officer Review the Pedestrian Access and Mobility Plan (incorporating the Disability Action Plan) and Bike Plan to identify any priority gaps in connectivity in our Towns and Villages.
-B:MAPP C:MAPP D:MAPP 0 PAMP and Bike Plans are being reviewed for updates of completed projects and consider inclusion of footpath and bicycle connection improvements.
+0 PAMP and Bike Plans are being reviewed for updates of completed projects and consider inclusion of footpath and bicycle connection improvements.
 The review is on hold pending available staff resourcing to complete the task.
 DP17.03) Asset planning considers the impact of consumption and cost driven by the increased demand for existing services and attracts a contribution priced to reflect this impact.
 Assets & projects: A - Chief Operating Officer Undertake annual inspections (or as deemed appropriate) for condition assessment of Council infrastructure and assets.
-B:MAPP D:MAPP 0 An asset inspection program is carried out for safety and to update condition data for the asset registers where new works are completed to enhance the asset life.
+B: MAPP D: MAPP 0 An asset inspection program is carried out for safety and to update condition data for the asset registers where new works are completed.
+Reflect software is being implemented to assist in the efficiency of data collection.
 DP17.04) Asset Planning, Policy and Management provide strategic direction and information to Council enabling the sustainable management of its asset portfolio as a whole.
 Review options and implement new Asset Management System.
-B:MAPP C:MAPP 0 Asset databases are being reviewed with the building data to be uploaded to the synergy system as a pilot.
+B: MAPP C: MAPP 0 Asset databases have been reviewed with each manager, building data will be loaded to the synergy system asset management module as a trial.
 Assets & projects: A - Chief Operating Officer Review and update the Asset Management Strategy and Policy.
-B:MAPP +1 A review of the Asset Management Strategy is ongoing.
+B: MAPP +1 A review of the Asset Management Strategy is ongoing.
 Prepare and review specific maintenance, renewal and capital improvement programs for roads, bridges, drainage and other community infrastructure.
-B:MAPP C:MAPP +1 The 2019/20 capital expenditure program for transport assets has being finalised with major project work scoping prepared.
+B: MAPP C: MAPP +1 The 2019/20 capital expenditure program for transport assets has being finalized, major project planning is underway.
 Provide asset revaluations when scheduled.
-B:MAPP C:MAPP +1 Asset revaluations are prepared as scheduled.
+B: MAPP C: MAPP +1 Asset revaluations are prepared as scheduled.
 Implement and review a Project Management methodology.
-B:MAPP D:MAPP 0 Projects are developed in consultation with the Works Manager and key staff.
-A more formal procedure will be developed prior to the next financial year.
+B: MAPP D: MAPP 0 Projects are developed in consultation with the Works Manager and key staff.
+The key components of the methodology procedure are currently being discussed with key staff stakeholders.